-Depending upon the physical layer in use, the PDU length must be restricted, and, for the 1 Mbps and 2 Mbs physical layers, the duty cycle restricted.
+Depending upon the physical layer in use, the PDU length must be restricted, and, for the 1 Mbps and 2 Mbps PHYs, the duty cycle must be restricted.
 These constraints are described as follows.

 8.1 1 Mbps and 2 Mbps